Skip to main content

 Additional requirements for under 18 applicants

-If you are applying for a motorcycle learner permit and are under 18 years old, you must have a parent or legal guardian present at the time of vision and written test.
+If you are applying for a motorcycle learner permit and are under 18 years old, you must have a parent or legal guardian present at the time of written test.

 Receive and Hold a Motorcycle Learner Permit for 30 days